kakhavai/kian-wiki/README.md

 # kian_wiki app

-This app was bootstrapped with [Imagine.ai](https://imagine.ai) 💛

-> Imagine.ai is an app starter on steroids!

 ### Run the app in terminal

 1. Start a Postgres database server on your machine or in the cloud.